InfamousMorningstar/CipherDrive/TRUENAS_DEPLOYMENT.md

 Since we're using volume mounts, you need to upload the application files to your TrueNAS server:

 1. **Using TrueNAS Web Interface**
-   - Go to Storage → your-pool → dropbox-lite
+   - Go to Storage → your-pool → cipherdrive
    - Create folders: `backend`, `frontend`
    - Upload all backend files to the backend folder
    - Upload all frontend files to the frontend folder